farena/vue-tables/README.md

         title: 'username', // Name of the key in values.data
         mask: 'sign in user', // Title for this column at render
         sortable: true, // Boolean
+        sort_value: 'u_name', // (Optional) Name of the column to sort in backend.
+If it doesnt exist, we send the title string to sort.
-        width: 50, // (%) Percentage width of the full table },
+        width: 50, // (Optional)(%) Percentage width of the full table
+        editable: 'TYPE' // (Optional) The column is editable, can be any of these types => ['text','number','select','checkbox']
+        options: [ { id:1, label: 'option 1' } ], // If is an Editable type 'Select' have to send the options.
+    },
+    {
+      title: 'role.name', // we can concatenate JSON attributes.
+    }
 ],
 ```